tayou89/42-miniRT/README.md

 This project is an implementation of a simple ray tracer using the miniLibX library.
 It's capable of rendering basic 3D scenes described in .rt files.

+For more detailed information about the project requirements and specifications, please refer to the [subject.pdf](./requirements/subject.pdf).

 ## Compilation

 This project uses a Makefile for compilation.
 Here are the main commands: